takenet/blip-docs/source/includes/en/extensions/artificial-intelligence.md

 |---------------------------------|
 | postmaster@ai.msging.net        |

 The  **Artificial Intelligence** extension allows the creation, training and publication of artificial intelligence models in the providers associated with the chatbot, besides performing sentence analysis to identify intents and entities.
-The configuration of the chatbot providers is done through the **Artificial Intelligence**  menu in the [BLiP portal] (https://portal.blip.ai).
+The configuration of the chatbot providers is done through the **Artificial Intelligence**  menu in the [Blip portal] (https://portal.blip.ai).

 You can associate **response documents** with the model that should be submitted when an intent is matched in a sentence.
 In addition, the extension can be used to improve the model by associating questions with intents.

 The training of the model is performed simultaneously on all of the AI ​​providers associated with chatbot.
 In that case, a snapshot of the model is stored and can be retrieved later to compare its effectiveness with other versions.
 To use a trained template, you must publish it.

-All manipulation of the model can be done through the portal of the BLiP, and this extension can be used only to perform the **analysis of sentences** of the users of the chabot.
+All manipulation of the model can be done through the portal of the Blip, and this extension can be used only to perform the **analysis of sentences** of the users of the chabot.

 **API Resources**